 If you like wildlife, especially marine wildlife, the state of California in the United States has some absolutely wonderful wildlife viewing experiences available to visitors.
 One of my favorite of these experiences is seeing the large Northern Elephant Seals along the coast of the state.
 It really is impossible to appreciate how large and powerful these seals are until you see them on a beach with your own eyes.

-The Complete Joshua Tree National Park Visitor Guide
+An All You Need Joshua Tree National Park Guide

 With a countless number of breathtaking vistas, some of the most unique and beautiful trees in the country scattering its landscape, and some of the best rock climbing scrambles in North America within its borders, Joshua Tree National Park may just be one of the most underrated national parks in the US National Parks system.